Neural CSI Compression Fine-Tuning: Taming the Communication Cost of Model Updates: Neural CSI Compression Fine-Tuning

-Here, \( p(\delta) \) is a mixture of Gaussian distributions, where \( \alpha \in \mathbb{R}^+ \) is a hyperparameter controlling the height of the spike Gaussian relative to the wider slab.
-The parameters \( t \) and \( \sigma \), with \( \sigma \gg t / 6 \), represent the standard deviations of the spike and slab distributions, respectively.
-By setting the standard deviation of the spike to $\frac{t}{6}$, nearly $99.7\%$ of its probability mass lies within the central quantization bin after quantization.
-By selecting a large value of \( \alpha \), the spike component in \( p(\delta) \) reduces the bit-rate cost associated with zero-updates and encourages the network to learn only the most informative model updates.
+The resulting prior \( p(\delta) \) is a mixture of Gaussian distributions, where \( \alpha \in \mathbb{R}^{+} \) controls the relative weight of the spike component.
+The parameters \( t \) and \( \sigma \), with \( \sigma \gg t/6 \), correspond to the standard deviations of the spike and slab distributions, respectively.
+By setting the standard deviation of the spike component to \( t/6 \), approximately \(99.7\%\) of its probability mass lies within the central quantization bin after quantization.
+Consequently, selecting a sufficiently large value of \( \alpha \) significantly reduces the bit-rate cost associated with zero updates and encourages the model to learn only the most informative parameter updates.
+This prior effectively promotes sparsity in the model updates while maintaining flexibility for larger, informative deviations.